-Compliance with the Nutrient Action Programme Regulations is one of the Cross-Compliance Statutory Management Requirements and are detailed in the Nutrient Action Programme 2019 -2022.
+Compliance with the Nutrient Action Programme (NAP) Regulations is one of the Cross-Compliance Statutory Management Requirements and are detailed in the Nutrient Action Programme guidance book.
 Therefore, farmers claiming Basic Payment Scheme and other direct payments are required to comply with the Nutrient Action Programme Regulations.
-The measures relating to the Phosphorus Regulations are now included in the new Nutrients Action Programme (NAP) 2019 -2022.
-This means that the Cross-Compliance Verifiable Standards will now also apply to the land application of chemical phosphorus.

-Northern Ireland was successful in renewing a derogation for the period 2019-2022.
+Northern Ireland was successful in renewing a derogation of NAP, this is detailed in the 2019 amendment.
 This permits the land application of up to 250kg Nitrogen/hectare/year from grazing livestock manure under certain conditions.
 To operate under the derogation, grassland cattle farmers must meet specific criteria and submit an annual application to NIEA.
 All conditions must be met.
 Where conditions are not met, an offence is committed and the controller shall not be eligible for an authorisation the following year.